katzgrau/wp-notfound-org/wp-readme.txt

 Because of the current width of the NotFound.org page (720px), it only made sense to put it in a separate layout from your site, rather then embed it in the current theme.
-If notfound.org eventually provides a more portable version, I'll accomodate that too.
+If NotFound.org eventually provides a more portable version, I'll accommodate that too.

 == Installation ==